Around the Clock Here is a center

 Whitney :)

-available for the kids to do during "activity
+several different activites available for the kids to do

-has a certain number of tickets (laminated pieces of
+it).
+Each activity has a certain number of tickets

-2" x 4" construction paper - different color
+(laminated pieces of 2" x 4" construction paper

-haven't replaced it yet.
-I just make sure there are
+yet.
+I just make sure there are about 25 tickets

-about 25 tickets available so kids can move around.
+available so kids can move around.
+Here's a day's

-Here's a day's example: Computer Center - 4 tickets
+example: Computer Center - 4 tickets (we have 4

-(we have 4 computers); Listening Center - 3 tickets; Art
+computers); Listening Center - 3 tickets; Art Cart (I

-Cart (I have a couple of rolling carts that I fill with
+have a couple of rolling carts that I fill with crayons,

-that the kids use to draw - it makes me feel better about
+kids use to draw - it makes me feel better about not

 Reading Center - 4 tickets; Lego Center - 4 tickets;